-As said in a report by M. Haklay:
+As said in Haklay's Report:

 "The past decade has witnessed a sustained growth in the scope and scale of participation of people from outside established research organizations, in all aspects of scientific research.
 This includes forming research questions, recording observations, analyzing data, and using the resulting knowledge.
-This phenomenon has come to be known as citizen science."21
+This phenomenon has come to be known as citizen science."18